Last Updated on March 22, 2023

-A 500GB SSD is going to be good for having your PC boot up quickly and for your favorite games to load up very fast.
-You’ll want to add in something like a 1TB traditional hard drive down the road as you’ll more than likely fill up your SSD after a while but it won’t be necessary out of the gate.
-500GB will suffice for a while.
+A 1TB SSD is going to be good for having your PC boot up quickly and for your favorite games to load up very fast.
+You’ll want to add in something like another 1TB SSD down the road as you’ll more than likely fill up your SSD after a while but it won’t be necessary out of the gate.
+1TB will suffice for a while.

-The A320M motherboard is from ASRock which is a reliable brand but this board is one of those that are on the cheaper side.
+The brand used for the B550M motherboard will vary depending on availibility for SkyTech, but it seems that an ASRock board is what is used most of the time.
+ASRock is a reliable brand but this board is one of those that are on the cheaper side.
 It’s small and there aren’t too many features.

 Built-in wifi isn’t essential and I always recommend to do a direct connection with an ethernet cable but for those of you where that isn’t a choice, wifi is here!
-Wifi antennas will be in the back and it has 802.11 AC connection which is the standard for a solid connection.
+Wifi is built-in to the motherboard with 802.11 AC connection which is the standard for a solid connection.

 There are 3 fans inside the case that have RGB lighting.
 There are two in the front for intake and one in the back for exhaust which will be plenty of cooling.